What Is Crin?

-Crin, otherwise known as crinoline, (or in Amercia, horsehair) is an item that is used in hatmaking.
+Crin, otherwise known as crinoline (known in America as horsehair), is an item that is used in hatmaking.
 Originally made out of horsehair, it is now made out of nylon.

 Trim Your Handmade Fascinator

 The best part of making your own fascinator is adding the trim and embellishments.
 This is what makes your fascinator go from "ok" to "wow, did you make that yourself?"

 There are many items that you can use to trim a fascinator.
 One of the easiest ways to trim your fascinator is by using crin.
 This is a standard item used in millinery making.